 Thanksgiving…a day of family gatherings, turkey, football, drink, and desserts.
 The gateway to holiday shopping with Black Friday as its worm hole.
 But wait, many stores will open their doors on Thursday.
-And just like that…even a traditional Thanksgiving Day is at risk of extinction.
+And just like that…even Thanksgiving Day is at risk of extinction.

 No, this article is not about the demise of the one day many take the time to slow down and thank God for his gracious gifts of food, water, family, and friends.
 Although, truth be-told, Thanksgiving was originally not intended for football and shopping.
 Thanksgiving was a day set aside to give thanks for our blessings, unity, and peace.
 I’m writing this to recognize one of God’s most unique gifts to mankind.
 Of the four gifts mentioned above, this is about friends…more specifically, our animal friends.